SpookyDervish/Comet/README.md

 # Comet <img src="icon/icon.svg" width=25 alt="comet logo">

-Comet is a fast, compiled programming built on top of C and LLVM.
+Comet is a fast, compiled programming built on top of C and runs on a custom made stack-based VM.
 It has an enormous feature list, including:
 - Classes (called structs)
 - Templates
 - Runtime exceptions